AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/return-from-dialog.md

 - Click an album to select it.
 - Click **Buy Album**.

 You will see the dialog close, but nothing happens in the main window!
-On the next page you will learn how to add the selected album to a collection in the main window.&#x20;
+On the next page you will learn how to add the selected album to a collection in the main window.